Watercooler

 7. Qwik

-Qwik is a promising WebAssembly-based framework that is gaining attention for its potential to deliver fast and lightweight web applications.
+Qwik is a promising WebAssembly-based front end framework that is gaining attention for its potential to deliver fast and lightweight web applications.
 It recently came out of its beta and it’s at 1.0.
 Its reusability model, replacing traditional hydration, distinguishes it from frameworks like React, Svelte and Solid.
 Users praise its improved dev experience and app loading performance.

 The documentation for Qwik is pointed out as an area for improvement, with users looking for more extensive resources and examples.
 Specific challenges, such as managing exit animations and understanding $ functions, are also brought up.
 Despite these potential avenues for progress, and considering its space within the broader web ecosystem remains relatively niche, Qwik is considered a noteworthy newcomer in the community.